 You will not have to pay a failure-to-file or failure-to-pay penalty if you can show that you failed to file or pay on time because of reasonable cause and not because of willful neglect.
 A showing of reasonable cause depends on the facts of each case.

-However, it is usually fairly difficult to meet this reasonable cause test unless the reasons for not filing timely are quite compelling and unforeseen.
+In any event, generally it is usually fairly difficult to meet this reasonable cause test unless the reasons for not filing timely are quite compelling and unforeseen.

 “I highly recommend Mr Fromm as both an accountant and as a lawyer as I’ve had an extensive working relationship with him.
 He is personable, meticulous and highly competent.
 He performs his tasks in an efficient, professional and complete manner.
 I highly recommend him.”